farcasterxyz/docs/docs/developers/guides/accounts/create-account-key.md

 ### 5. Collect an `Add` signature from the user.

-Collect an EIP-712 `Add` signature from the user to authorize adding an account key to their fid.
+Collect an EIP-712 `Add` signature from the user to authorize adding an account key to their FID.
 In a real world app, you'll likely collect this signature on your frontend, from the user's wallet.
 In a frontend context, you can us a `ViemEip712WalletSigner` to connect to a browser wallet rather than a local signer.

 ```ts